 Asian Elephant

 Elephant herds move through the lower forest zones.
-Trail crossings are common — guides are essential for safety.
+Trail crossings are possible — guides are essential for safety.

 🦌